skip to main content

 Guidelines of Culturalistics: Journal of Cultural, Literary, and Linguistic Studies for the article contributors :

-The Board of Editors is pleased to invite you to publish your papers in our journal which is published three times a year (September, January, and May).
+The Board of Editors is pleased to invite you to publish your papers in our journal which is published bianually (June and December).
 The following are guidelines for the authors of Culturalistics: Journal of Cultural, Literary, and Linguistic Studies.

 1. The article has not yet been published and submitted elsewhere, including in conference proceedings by giving a written statement from the contributor that the article sent does not contain plagiarism as supplementary file when submitting.